ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vaillant/README.md

 ### Examples:

-## Die zone kann von 0 bis X gehen.
-Bitte zone/0/ oder zone/2/ testen
+## Zones can reach from 0 to X. Try out zone/0/ or zone/2/

 zone/0/xxxx